-Properly underwriting the value of an apartment building is critical to finding and making great deals.
+Properly underwriting an apartment building's value is critical to finding and making great deals.

-Generally, a bank will use three different ways to assess an apartment asset’s value.
+Generally, a bank will use three different ways to assess an apartment buildings’ value.

 - The sales approach